vuejs/v2.vuejs.org/src/api/index.md

   The data object for the Vue instance.
 Vue.js will recursively convert its properties into getter/setters to make it "reactive". **The object must be plain**: native objects, existing getter/setters and prototype properties are ignored.
 It is not recommended to observe complex objects.

-  Once the instance is created, the original data object can be accessed as `vm.$data`.
+  Once the instance is created, the data object can be accessed as `vm.$data`.
 The Vue instance also proxies all the properties found on the data object.

   Properties that start with `_` or `$` will **not** be proxied on the Vue instance because they may conflict with Vue's internal properties and API methods.
 You will have to access them as `vm.$data._property`.

+  If required, the original **plain** data object can be extracted by passing `vm.$data` through `JSON.parse(JSON.stringify(...))`.

 - **Example:**